ao link

 Unlock Net Zero LinkedInTwitter

-But… it is not without its challenges, and perceived, or actual, barriers abound.
-That’s why it’s brilliant news that the Passivhaus Trust has just launched new fully-funded Passivhaus Client Club online support for social housing providers undertaking Passivhaus projects, to help get those projects across the line.
+But Passivhaus it is not without its challenges, and barriers, either perceived or actual, abound.
+That’s why it’s great news that the Passivhaus Trust has just launched the new, fully funded Passivhaus Client Club online support scheme for social housing providers undertaking Passivhaus projects.

-My own experiences at Exeter City Council and now Ealing offer some useful insights as to how to deliver large-scale Passivhaus certified social housing schemes.
+My own experiences at Exeter City Council, and now Ealing Council, offer some useful insights as to how to deliver large-scale Passivhaus-certified social housing schemes.

 Why Passivhaus?